patrickbryant1/EvoBind/README.md

 8. [Citation](#citation)
 9. [Examples of studies with EvoBind](#examples-of-studies-with-evobind)
 10. [The EvoBind ecosystem](#the-evobind-ecosystem)

+# LICENSE
+EvoBind2 is based on AlphaFold2, which is available under the [Apache License, Version 2.0](http://www.apache.org/licenses/LICENSE-2.0).  \
+The AlphaFold2 parameters are made available under the terms of the [CC BY 4.0 license](https://creativecommons.org/licenses/by/4.0/legalcode) and have not been modified. \
+The design protocol EvoBind2 is made available under the terms of the [CC BY-NC 4.0 license](https://creativecommons.org/licenses/by-nc/4.0/).
+\
+**You may not use these files except in compliance with the licenses.**

 # Colab
 It is possible to run EvoBind2 online in the [Google colab here](https://colab.research.google.com/github/patrickbryant1/EvoBind/blob/master/EvoBind.ipynb)